How to Set Business Goals? A Must-read Guide for Startups

 Free SMART Goal Template

-• Current quarter, incorporate 100+ new customers
+• Incorporate 100+ new customers in the current quarter.

-• 10% raise in positive feedback
+• Generate a 10% increase in positive feedback

 A ten-year aim is a typical long-term objective.
 Consider where you want your company to be in ten years.
 What corporate goals do you hope to have accomplished by then?
 Which new industries, if any, are you interested in entering?